populationgenomics/gnomad-browser/browser/help/topics/hgdp-1kg-annotations.md

     * **pca_scores:** Array of the first 20 subcontinental PCA scores for the sample based on its value in the hgdp_tgp_meta.genetic_region annotation (one of: AFR, AMR, CSA, EAS, EUR, MID, or OCE).
     * **pca_scores_outliers_removed:** Array of the first 20 subcontinental PCA scores following the removal of samples labeled as subcontinental PCA outliers (hgdp_tgp_meta.subcontinental_pca.outlier).
   * **outlier:** Whether the sample was an outlier in the subcontinental PCAs.
-  * **gnomad_labeled_subpop:** Similar to the `hgdp_tgp_meta.population` annotation, this is the sample's population label supplied by HGDP or 1KG with slight modifications that were used to harmonize labels with other gnomAD samples.
+  * **gnomad_labeled_subpop:** Similar to the `hgdp_tgp_meta.population` annotation, this is the sample's population label supplied by HGDP or 1KG with slight modifications that were used to harmonize labels with other OurDNA samples.
 * **high_quality:** Samples that pass all ‘gnomad_sample_filters.hard_filters’ and were not found to be outliers in global population-specific principal component analysis `hgdp_tgp_meta.subcontinental_pca.outlier`.

 ### Row annotations (variants):